 - As anti-predator sentiment hits a boiling point in Zootopia, Officer Benjamin Clawhauser (a cheetah) is transferred away front desk duty at the police station.
-Judy watches him packing his "I Heart Gazelle" coffee mug and snow globe into a box for the move.
+This falls under the "decrease in status" use of the trope — Clawhauser is an extroverted, personable officer who clearly loves his job greeting people.
+In an administrative sense the move from front desk to records might be a lateral one, but to Clawhauser it's as if he's been Reassigned to Antarctica.
+His despair is evident as Judy watches him packing his "I Heart Gazelle" coffee mug and snow globe into a box for the move.

 Officer Clawhauser: They thought it would be better if a predator - such as myself - wasn't the first face that you see when you walk into the ZPD.
 They're gonna move me to records.
 It's downstairs.
 It's by the boiler.

-- After the protagonist of American Beauty succeeds in getting fired from his job, we see him leaving the office carrying a box with his belongings hoisted triumphantly on his shoulder.
+- After Lester, the protagonist of American Beauty, succeeds in blackmailing his boss and quitting his boring desk job, he leaves the office carrying a box with his belongings hoisted on his shoulder and pumping his fist triumphantly.

-- In Bruce Almighty, reporter Bruce goes ballistic on live TV when he finds out his co-worker Evan was promoted to the position Bruce wanted.
-The next scene is Bruce literally tossed out of the WKBW-TV 7 building, followed by security throwing a bankers box full of his personal items at his junk.
-Later, Bruce uses his newfound divine powers to cause Evan to have a similar on-air breakdown.
-Bruce is promoted to Evan's position, and though initially happy at the downfall of his rival he has a change of heart after he sees Evan clearing out his office and offers Evan his job back.
+- Later on Bruce uses his newfound divine powers to win back his old job, then to cause Evan to have a similar on-air breakdown.
+Bruce is promoted to Evan's position, and though he is initially happy at the downfall of his rival he has a change of heart after he sees Evan clearing out his office with a similar bankers box.
+(Bruce then offers Evan his job back.)

 - In Donnie Darko, Donnie's teacher Ms. Pomeroy is fired from her job for discussing offensive literature.
 There is a shot of her leaving the classroom with a box full of books, a desk lamp and a U.S. flag.